urlofmar/cradle/docs/generated/data.md

 In contrast, an immutable object will also be identified by a number of _reference ids_.
 Immutable ids are invisible to CRADLE clients; they use reference ids only.
+(A client can retrieve an immutable id using a `resolve_iss_object` request, but there is no request to put that value in.)

 The term _reference id_ comes from the Thinknode documentation; the CRADLE interface calls them _object ids_.
 The two terms will be used interchangeably.